 Now let’s talk about what to do with the bounty you will bring home from this fabulous place!
 Holly and I chose Meyer Lemon Olive Oil and Strawberry Balsamic Reduction to create our first Queen Creek Inspired post.
-We had talked a lot about baking and spring and citrus and dreamy whipped cream…and that is how the Balsamic Strawberry Lemon Shortcake was born.
+We had talked a lot about baking and spring and citrus and dreamy whipped cream…which led to strawberry…and after some more daydreaming, this Balsamic Strawberry Lemon Shortcake was born.

 Turns out these ingredients invoke all of the feels in us!

 This strawberry shortcake inspired dessert has it all.
 A sweet lemon flavored shortcake.
 Tangy balsamic strawberries.
 And don’t forget the creamy strawberry balsamic whipped cream.
 Ah, the strawberry balsamic whipped cream-I will neither confirm nor deny whether I have eaten this directly with a spoon.
 And those of you who know me, know the answer to that!